andrewkhun/configure-ad/README.md

 <p>
 Once ICMP requests have been enabled, head back to your local machine and connect to Client-1 through Remote Desktop Connection.
 Copy the Public IP address of Client-1 from the Azure Portal and log in using the credentials created during Client-1's setup.

-Once connected to Client-1, open up the Command Prompt and ping the private IP address of DC-1 and replies should be returned ensuring connectivity between the two virtual machies.
+Once connected to Client-1, open up the Command Prompt and ping the private IP address of DC-1 and replies should be returned ensuring connectivity between the two virtual machines.
 </p>
 <p>
 <img src="https://imgur.com/vsZTSOj.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>